Antependium: Construction

+The earliest extant painted wooden antependium in Italian art is the one attributed to the Maestro di Tressa in the Pinacoteca Nazionale in Siena, Italy.
+It is dated 1215 and is tempera and gold on panel, embellished with pastiglia decoration to mimic metalwork.
+It is generally called "Il Paliotto del Salvatore" or the antependium of the Savior, paliotto being the Italian word for an antependium in any medium.

+The upper frame bears the inscription: Anno D[omi]ni Millesimo CCXV: mense Novembri: hec tabula facta est. "In the year of the Lord, One thousand two hundred fifteen: in the month of November: this table was made."

+The famous Pala d'Oro in St Mark's Basilica in Venice may have originated as an antependium, although early additions made it far too large, and it is used as a reredos.

 Colours

 The colours used tend to be suggested by the liturgical tradition of each denomination.
 Most Western Christian churches that observe a developed liturgical tradition use white, gold, red, green, violet and black, with each being used on specified occasions.
 A rose colour may be employed for the fourth Sunday (Laetare Sunday) in Lent and the third Sunday (Gaudete Sunday) in Advent.
 In Anglican circles, blue is sometimes prescribed for feasts of the Blessed Virgin Mary (see liturgical colours), although it is also used, unofficially, in some areas of the Roman Catholic Church.
 Among Eastern Christians, there tend to be two types of vestments: somber (dark) ones and festal (bright) ones.
 Beyond that, no specific colours are officially required.
 Among groups such as the Russian Orthodox Church, a pattern of fixed colours has developed, somewhat similar to that used in the West, although they are not, strictly speaking, required.

-Other usages

-Antependium can also be used to describe the front of the altar itself, especially if it is elaborately carved or gilded.
-The famous Pala d'Oro in St. Mark's Basilica in Venice originated as an antependium, although it is used as a reredos now.